cyberark/kubernetes-conjur-deploy/README.md

 Ensure that `bootstrap.env` has the `FOLLOWER_SEED` variable set to the seed file created [here](#follower-seed) or a URL to the seed service.

 If master key encryption is used in the cluster, `CONJUR_DATA_KEY` must be set to the path to a file that contains the encryption key to use when configuring the follower.

+By default, the follower will store all data within the container.
+If `FOLLOWER_USE_VOLUMES` is set to `true`, the follower will use host volumes (not persistent volumes) for `/var/log/conjur`, `/var/log/nginx` and `/var/lib/postgresql/9.4`.

 After verifying this setting, source `./bootstrap.env` and then run `./start` to execute the scripts necessary to have the follower deployed in your environment.